sahays/sahays.github.io/_posts/2022-02-15-an-introduction-to-semantic-analysis.md

 ## Techniques and Methods

 Semantic analysis in the context of PartiQL compilers involves several advanced techniques and methodologies to ensure queries are semantically correct and optimized for execution.
-Key among these techniques are type inference, scope resolution, and applying abstract syntax trees (ASTs) for efficient analysis.
+Key among these techniques are type and schema inference, scope and symbol resolution, annotations, and applying abstract syntax trees (ASTs) for efficient analysis.

 **Type Inference:** PartiQL queries operate on data with varying types, including nested structures.
 Type inference is crucial for determining the data types of expressions dynamically.
 For instance, consider a query: